ngsign/ngsign-maarch-plugin/docs/OPTION_B_VALIDATION.md

 - **Fix:** run it (`INSTALLATION.md` Step 4) if you want the observability table.
 The flow itself does not depend on it — the NGSign ids live in the attachment's `external_id`.

-### 6. NGSign sandbox latency (operational note)
-- The sandbox is slow: `getTransaction`/upload can occasionally time out (~180 s).
-This is transient — the next cron tick retries.
-Keep the client's generous cURL timeouts.

 ---

 ## 100%-UI test recipe (once the install is correct)